Dreaming381/Latios-Framework-Documentation/Core/README.md

 See more: [Blackboard Entities](Blackboard%20Entities.md) and [Blackboard Entities vs Singletons](Blackboard%20Entities%20Vs%20Singletons.md)

+### Collection Components

+Why in the world does Unity think that collections only belong on systems or singletons?
+Did they not watch the Overwatch ECS talks?

+I don’t like singletons, and I also don’t like tracked collections on entities being exclusive to special entities, so I made my own solution for storing and managing collections on entities.
+Collection components are structs that implement `ICollectionComponent`.

+**Warning: Collection components are not real components.
+The real component is the** `ExistComponent` **nested type defined by source generators.**

+You can query for the `ExistComponent` in your own code to find entities with a collection component.
+You can then access the collection component using the `LatiosWorldUnmanaged` methods.

+Collection components have this nice feature of automatically updating their dependencies if you use them in a system.

+See more: [Collection and Managed Struct Components](Collection%20and%20Managed%20Struct%20Components.md)

 ### Scene Management

 Remember the good-old-days in `MonoBehaviour` land where by default when you